runtimeverification/k/docs/user_manual.md

 1.  `cell` attributes - may appear inside of the cell start tag in configuration declarations

-Note that, currently, *unknown* attributes are *ignored*.
-Essentially, this means that there is no such thing as an *invalid* attribute.
+Unrecognized attributes are reported as an error.
 When we talk about the *type* of an attribute, we mean a syntactic category to which an attribute can be attached where the attribute has some semantic effect.